cronvel/terminal-kit/README.md

 * END: move the cursor at the end of the input field
 * DOWN, UP: use the history feature (if `options.history` is set)
 * TAB: use the auto-completion feature (if `options.autoComplete` is set)

+Additionnal keys are used when the auto-completion display the menu (see .singleLineMenu() for details).

 It returns an EventEmitter object featuring some functions to control things during the input process: